 In this blog, we’re sharing an inside look at the importance of communication in the trucking industry.
-Two of our Classic Carriers dispatchers share more about what their typical day looks like.
+Two dispatchers from Classic Carriers, a trucking company and 3PL based out of Ohio, share more about what their typical day looks like.

 Get a Closer Look at Driver and Dispatcher Relationships

 Classic Carriers Dispatchers Dan and Dottie know firsthand how beneficial effective communication with drivers can be.
 Dan and Dottie provide insight into their main responsibilities and offer tips on improving communication between drivers and dispatchers.

 When did you start working for Classic Carriers, and where are you located?

 Dan: I started working for Classic Carriers in 2019, and I’m located in Naples, Florida.

 Dottie: I started working for Classic Carriers in 2005, and I’m located in Parkersburg, West Virginia.

 Did you have previous experience in dispatch before working here?

 Dan: Yes, I come from a family business background in the trucking industry.
 I was literally born into the business.

 Dottie: Yes, I worked as a dispatcher before working at Classic Carriers.